CCMC has been approved be a COVID-19 vaccination provider and we are now vaccinating eligible patients.

 At this stage GPs can only provide the AstraZeneca vaccine and all the information below relates only to this vaccine.
 It is not possible to pay for an alternative vaccine.

 Does the vaccine work?

-In initial trials the AstraZeneca vaccine has been shown to be about 78% effective at stopping COVID-19 disease (we do not know if it, or any of the other vaccines, prevents/reduces transmission).
-However it is better at stopping serious disease or death (probably about 90+%).
+In initial trials the AstraZeneca vaccine has been shown to be about 80% effective at stopping COVID-19 disease (we do not know if it, or any of the other vaccines, prevents/reduces transmission but recent data on this are very promising).
+However it is more effective at stopping serious disease or death (about 90%).
+The Pfizer vaccine is about 95% effective.
 This efficacy is better than the effectiveness of the annual influenza vaccine.
-It has also been shown to be effective against the highly infectious "UK" strain of COVID but not the "South African" strain (AstraZeneca expect to produce a newer version of the vaccine to be effective against this towards the end of the year).
+A recent study of 5.4 million people in Scotland showed that a single shot of the Pfizer option was 85 per cent effective at preventing hospitalisation at 28-34 days post-vaccination, whereas one shot of the AstraZeneca vaccine was 94 per cent effective at preventing hospitalisation in the same interval.
+The AstraZeneca vaccine has also been shown to be effective against the highly infectious "UK" strain of COVID but not the "South African" strain (AstraZeneca expect to produce a newer version of the vaccine to be effective against this towards the end of the year).
 We are however recommending immunisation straightaway rather than waiting for a better vaccine that may not come for a while if at all.
 We do not know how long the protection from the immunisation will last i.e. whether we will need annual immunisations as we do for influenza.
 The vaccine is just one part, albeit an important part, of how we will get on top of COVID - we will need to carry on with good hygiene, social distancing, testing and restricted international travel for a while yet.

 Is the vaccine safe?